-A fee will be charged for the retake of the exam.
-All such examinations shall be comprehensive.
-No grade higher than a C shall be given.
+A fee will be charged to retake the exam.
+All such examinations shall be comprehensive and no grade higher than a C shall be given.

 STUDENT RECORDS: FAMILY EDUCATION RIGHTS AND PRIVACY ACT OF 1974 (FERPA)

 In accordance with federal law, students are hereby notified that they have the following rights with respect to their education records: